esimtips

 Quick Verdict

-The best-value Japan eSIM in 2026 is Travelsim Asia — it’s the only provider connecting to all four Japanese carriers (NTT Docomo, KDDI/au, Softbank, Rakuten Mobile), uses fixed-speed plans with no throttling, and matches or beats competitor pricing at most data tiers.
+The best-value Japan eSIM in 2026 is Travelsim Asia — it’s the only provider connecting to all four Japanese carriers (NTT Docomo, KDDI/au, Softbank, Rakuten Mobile), uses fixed-speed plans with no throttling, and — after a June 2026 price cut to $9.99 / 5 GB — now also undercuts competitors at most data tiers.
 For unlimited data (with throttling caveats), Holafly is the simplest pick.
-For a budget single-network option, Nomad offers the lowest fixed-plan prices.
+Nomad runs Travelsim Asia close on fixed-plan price ($10.00 / 5 GB) but connects to only two of the four networks.

 The 5 Things That Actually Matter

-Before comparing providers, here are the criteria that determine whether a Japan eSIM works well or causes problems mid-trip.
+These five criteria determine whether a Japan eSIM works well or causes problems mid-trip.

 1. Network coverage.
 Japan has four mobile networks.
 NTT Docomo has the widest rural footprint.
 KDDI/au is a strong all-rounder.
 Softbank is excellent in cities, weaker in remote areas.
 Rakuten Mobile is metro-focused but expanding.
 Most eSIM providers connect to one or two networks — only Travelsim Asia connects to all four.